-Direct Mail Best Practices: How often should I send direct mail campaigns?
+Direct mail best practices: how often should you send direct mail campaigns?

-How often should I send direct mail campaigns and should I send the same mail piece, or should I change the design and the content of my mailer?
+“Randy, how often should I send direct mail campaigns and should I send the same mail piece, or should I change the design and the content of my mailer?”

 Sending a well-designed, perfectly targeted and timely direct mail piece sometimes is just not enough!
 In reality, it takes much more than that!